zevv/nim-memory/nim-arc.md

 There are many types of garbage collectors, but basically they all operate in a similar way: every now and then your program is briefly interrupted, and the garbage collector takes control.
-It will then look at all allocated blocks in memory and try to find which of these are no longer referenced, e.g, there are no longer any pointers referencing the memory block.
-When a block is found that no one is pointing to, the GC figures it is safe to free this block.
+It will then look at allocated blocks in memory and try to find which of these are no longer in use, e.g, there are no longer any pointers referencing that block.
+When a block is found that no one is pointing to, the GC knows it is safe to free it.

-GC's are cool because they release the programmer of the burden of keeping track of memory lifetime, typically leading to safer code (no free-after-use) and less memory leaks.
+GC's are cool because they release the programmer of the burden of keeping track of memory, typically leading to safer code (no free-after-use) and less memory leaks.

 There are some downsides to using a GC however: